robdick/tris/README.md

 ##### Sample.Tris.WebApi
 An ASP.NET core 3.0 project providing the endpoints and triangle querying capabilities integrating with the shared library.

+> Note, Running this project alone will provide the minumum requirements for this exercise as it provides the API and a web page at the root url containing a test harness to execute requests against the API (also see the [Postman](#postman) section if preferred)

+A swagger endpoint is available at /swagger to view the openapi based spec for this API.

 ##### Sample.Tris.WebApi.Tests
 Unit test project associated with the Sample.Tris.WebApi project